marcinwiacek/pl1/readme.md

 5. no kernel/user/hypervisor mode = no kernel and possibility of capturing somebody's data (which leads to question: how to protect again DoS and malicious behaviors?)

-In other words: I want to take best from Risc-V and others and prepare some (possibly) more secure and more simple ISA, which probably will be very close to the real-time hardware/software solution.
+Note: although some of them look doesn't look serious, researchers are thinking about them or even propose related PoC (again: Antikernel)

 # This is wasting time & opening opened doors

 Maybe.
+Mainstream hardware is changing and is better every day.
-From the other hand, mainstream hardware will never be the best in everything...and special projects have always place and/or niche.
+From the other hand, it will never be the best in everything...and special projects have always place and/or niche.

-Plese look on such companies like Apple - in majority they're taking existing solutions and merging in new, unexpected way.
-Why I shouldn't use the same patern like best?
+Please look on such companies like Apple - in majority they're taking existing solutions and merging them in new, unexpected way.

+**Why shouldn't use the same patern?**

-Additionally: every man should have son, plant tree and build house.
+Additionally: every real man should have son, plant tree and build house.

-Rherotical question: can we replace some of it with building own CPU?
+Rhetorical questions: is it possible to extend these three points with building own CPU?

+Some people collecting cars, some looking for stamps, designing own hardware is also nice.

 # License

 Please have in mind, that author of this repo will be more than happy, if you could share with him device(s) using this ISA.

+# Targets and timeline

+This project was initially separated into general stages, in every please expect many iterations:

+* Stage 1 - simulating things in software (HTML page, on the beginning very primitive version, later updates with memory protecting / MMU, virtual memory, etc.)
+* Stage 2 - simulating things in software (VHDL, maybe already with pipelines, multicore and asynchronous design)
+* Stage 3 - creating real hardware

+I don't have plans for replacing the most popular ISAs (there are milions of people behind them and in the end the most important is not ISA, but software working on it).
+It is possible, that stage number 3 will happen in far future... but if project goals will be achieved, maybe it will be possible to create secure and effective embedded devices.
+Who knows?

+# About author

+Tester and (at least partially) developer.
+Software related person, who likes low-level work with hardware.
+Good in optimalizing things.

 # Why it was really started